CAB Logo - Adviceguide home page link

 To claim a reduction you must show that a disabled person lives in the property, and also that the property meets that person’s needs.

-An application for this reduction must be made in writing to the local authority.
-Many local authorities will have a special application form.
+An application for this reduction must be made in writing to the local council.
+Many local councils will have an application form.
 Some will ask for supporting evidence, for example, a doctor’s letter.

 Discounts